JeremyFunk/hidefiles/README.md

-# hidefiles README
+# HideFiles

-Hide files easily hides files.
-Define the folders to hide in a file called hide-files.json in the root folder of the workspace.
+Hide Files allows the user to configure profiles to hide unnecessary folders and files.
+The configuration is defined in a file in the root level of the workspace, called `hide-files.json`.

 An example config is: